Electric cars were not Tax efficient but they will be!

 For a couple of years I have been saying that electric cars for Company owners are tax efficient with 100% write-off against profits in the year of purchase, and low benefits-in-kind on the director/employee.

 However, it’s become apparent that the Government were gradually making them less tax efficient year-on-year as we drivers started to give up petrol and diesel cars.
 Gordon Brown’s ‘go green’ movement seemed to hit a brick wall when the realities of the drop in tax revenues became clear.
 The benefit-in-kind taxable percentages have risen from 5% in 2015/16; to 7% in 2016/17; to 9% in 2017/18; to 13% in 2018/19 and are now 16% in 2019/20.
 So, in 2019/20, a director/employee will be paying tax (and also employer’s national insurance) on 16% of the list price of the electric car – 3 times what it was for 2015/16.
 Together with the fall in Corporation Tax (which meant less tax relief on their initial purchase), electric cars are no longer looking so tax efficient.

 However, there is good news.
-After 5 years of increases in taxable benefit, from 2020/21 the benefit in kind percentage will drop to 2% – making them very tax efficient again.
-I don’t understand the logic for this rise and fall in the percentages.
-But, it is still great news for the electric car industry, and for any business owner looking to have an electric car.
+From 2020/21 the benefit in kind percentage will drop to 0% – and it will be 1% in 2021/22 and 2% in 2022/23.
+It is great news for the electric car industry, and for any business owner looking to have an electric car.